Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Vacuum polarization

 As is well known, the integral defining this ``function" is divergent for all $k\in{\bf R}^4$ and all the machinery of regularization and renormalization has been developed to get around this problem.

-We propose that the object defined by Eq.~\ref{eq:Pi1} exists when viewed as a measure on Minkowski space.
-To show this, suppose that $\Pi$ were a density for a measure which we also denote as $\Pi$.
+We propose that the object defined by Eq.~\ref{eq:vp_tensor_1} exists when viewed as a tensor valued complex measure on Minkowski space.
+To show this, suppose that $\Pi^{\mu\nu}$ were a tensor valued complex measure which is defined by a density which we also denote as $\Pi^{\mu\nu}$.
 Then we may make the following formal computation.